xebialabs-community/xld-kubernetes-gke-plugin/README.md

 * XL Deploy Kubernetes plugin 6.2.+

+# Screenshots

-# Provision a new GKE cluster
+## Provision a new GKE cluster
 ![Provision a new GKE cluster](images/provision-gke-cluster-2.png)

-# Deploy GuestBook Application
+## Deploy the GuestBook Application on a GKE cluster
 ![Deploy GuestBook Application](images/deploy-gke-guestbook.png)